implydata/druid-public/docs/ingestion/index.md

 1. Partitioning a datasource into [time chunks](../design/architecture.html#datasources-and-segments) (via `segmentGranularity`).
 2. Truncating the timestamp, if desired (via `queryGranularity`).
-3. Specifying which time ranges of data should be ingested, for batch ingestion (via `intervals`).
+3. Specifying which time chunks of segments should be created, for batch ingestion (via `intervals`).
 4. Specifying whether ingestion-time [rollup](#rollup) should be used or not (via `rollup`).

 Other than `rollup`, these operations are all based on the [primary timestamp](#primary-timestamp).